 Patient characteristics

 A total of 62 CeD patients were screened and 44 patients were enrolled.
 Based on the GSRS questionnaire, 19 (43.2%) patients were symptomatic and 25 asymptomatic (Figure 2).
 Median age was 50 years (range: 25-82).
 Median time on a GFD was 8 years (range: 2-48).
-There were no differences in the median time spendon a GFD, age, or median body mass index between patients identified as symptomatic or asymptomatic (pNS) (Table 2).
+There were no differences in the median time spent on a GFD, age, or median body mass index between patients identified as symptomatic or asymptomatic (pNS) (Table 2).
 As expected, the symptomatic subpopulation had a significantly higher global GSRS score than asymptomatic patients (P<0.00001) (Table 1).
 This was also true for individual syndromes (P<0.04 to P< 0.0001) (data not shown).

-Serology was performed inthe 42 patients at enrollment (42 for IgA tTG and 40 for IgA DGP).
+Serology was performed on the 42 patients at enrollment (42 for IgA tTG and 40 for IgA DGP).
 Overall, 21/42 (50.0%) patients had antibody concentrations above the upper limit of normality (ULN) for at least one test.
-Median serum concentration (range) for IgA tTG were borderline for the UNL [17.9 AU/mL (2-78) and 21.4(2->100) for IgA DGP].
+Median serum concentrations (range) for IgA tTG were borderline for the UNL [17.9 AU/mL (2-78) and 21.4(2->100) for IgA DGP].
 Nine out of 42 (21.4%) and 18/40 (45.0%) had positive serum concentrations of IgA tTG and IgA DGP, respectively.
-However, only four had serum antibody concentrations 3X above ULNand in three of them, serum concentrations were concomitantly abnormal for both antibodies.
-The remaining patients with abnormal serologic values had concentrations below <3X ULN arbitrary threshold (Tables 3 and 4).
+However, only four had serum antibody concentrations 3X above ULN.In three of them, serum concentrations were concomitantly abnormal for both antibodies.
+The remaining patients with abnormal serologic values had concentrations below <3X the ULN arbitrary threshold (Tables 3 and 4).

-Excretion of GIP in stool and urine
+GIP excretion in stool and urine

 Forty-four patients returned 83 sets of dietary reports and/or stool and urine samples.
 Five other patients did not return complete sets and thus were excluded from analysis (Tables 3 and 4).
-We determined GIP excretion by ELISA in 82 stool samples, by PoCT in 74 stool samples and in 78 urine samples.
+We determined GIP excretion by ELISA in 82 stool samples, and by PoCT in 74 stool samples and in 78 urine samples.
 Only 73/83 complete sets of samples were returned.
-Considering both set of determinations, 11/ 44 patients (25.0%) had at least one positive GIP test; of which 32% were asymptomatic and 15.8% were symptomatic.
-Ten samples were positive for ELISA in stool, five were positive for PoCT in stool (2beingthe only positive tests) and 3 were positive for PoCT in urine (1beingthe only positive test).
+Considering both sets of determinations, 11/ 44 patients (25.0%) had at least one positive GIP test, of which 32% were asymptomatic and 15.8% were symptomatic.
+Ten samples were positive for ELISA in stool, five were positive for PoCT in stool (two of which were the only positive tests) and three were positive for PoCT in urine (one of which was the only positive test).
 Three samples were positive for both ELISA and PoCT in stool, and one sample was concomitantly positive in the three tests.
-Stool tests (both ELISA and PoCT) were concordant (concomitantly positive or negative) in 67 out of74(90.5%) samples (Table 2).
-Only two patients who were asymptomatic and had negative serology,had positive GIP in both sets of samples.
+Stool tests (both ELISA and PoCT) were concordant (concomitantly positive or negative) in 67/74 (90.5%) samples (Table 2).
+Only two patients who were asymptomatic with negative serology had positive GIP in both sets of samples.

-Dietary assessmentusing3-d recall diary
+Dietary assessment using a 3-d recall diary

-Blinded estimation of the degree of adherence with the GFD using 3-d recall diaryestimated that 53/83 reports (63.9%) showed no evidence of transgressions (strict GFD), while 30/83 (36.1%) reports indicated non-adherence by consumption of foods with potential gluten sources or traces (Tables 3 and 4).
+Blinded estimation of the degree of adherence with the GFD using 3-d recall diaries estimated that 53/83 reports (63.9%) showed no evidence of transgressions (strict GFD), while 30/83 (36.1%) reports indicated non-adherence by consumption of foods with potential gluten sources or traces (Tables 3 and 4).

 Comparison of GIP excretion tests, dietary assessment and serology

-Overall, there was concordance between estimation of dietary adherence and determinations of GIP excretion in 54/82 (65.9%) samples, while 28/82 (34.1%) cases were discordant (Cohen´s kappa: 0.317).
-Positive GIP excretion was present in 7/82 (8.4%) cases that were estimated strictly adherent by dietary assessment, and in 5/28 (17.9%) that were considered non-adherent by sources or traces.
-Dietary assessment estimated consumption of gluten in only 50% of samples that were also positive for GIP.
+Overall, there was concordance between the estimation of dietary adherence and determinations of GIP excretion in 54/82 (65.9%) samples, while 28/82 (34.1%) cases were discordant (Cohen´s kappa: 0.317).
+Positive GIP excretion was present in 7/82 (8.4%) cases that were estimated to be strictly adherent by dietary assessment, and in 5/28 (17.9%) that were considered non-adherent by sources or traces.
+Dietary assessment estimated the consumption of gluten in only 50% of samples that were also positive for GIP.